Futaki-Futaba/symexec-engine-modoki/README.md

 What is this?
 ----
-* this is Symblic Engine built on z3py
+* this is Symbolic Engine built on z3py
 * and well(?) designed for education scene
-* but there're very tight limitaons
+* but there're very tight limitations
     * for more information, see Limitations

 How to run?
 ----
-try runing test script:
+try running test script:

 ```bash
 ./test.py